clearskies/ioq3-for-UrbanTerror-4/README.md

    + `cl_teamchatIndicator <0|1>` - Enables a little `(T)` to indicate that a chat message is a teamchat.
 Useful on stupid maps like orbital.
 Default is `0`
    + `cl_hpSub <0|1>` - Enables an `$hp` chat variable that gets replaced with your actual health.
 Default is `0`
    + `cl_randomRGB <0|1|2>` - Generates random armband colours. `1` randomly generates a new armband colour at startup, `2` randomly generates one when connecting to a server.
 Default is `0`
+   + `cl_playerSub <0|1>` - Enables an `$p` chat variable that gets replaced with the current player name.
+If you're playing, it's your name, if you're spectating, it's the name of the player you're spectating.
+Default is `0`

 ### Commands ###
    + `rebind <key> <cvar>` - Binds a key to a cvar and its current value